Find Trade Skills Schools

 Executive Secretaries and Executive Administrative Assistants who work in New York, California, or District of Columbia, make the highest salaries.

-Below is a list of the median annual salaries for Executive Secretaries and Executive Administrative Assistants in different U.S. states.
+How much do Executive Secretaries and Executive Administrative Assistants make in different U.S. states?

 State Annual Mean Salary